gallantlab/realtimefmri/docs/source/installation.rst

 Dependencies
 ------------

-The safest way to use the module is within a python virtual environment.
+The safest way to use the module is within a Python virtual environment.
 Create a new virtual environment and install the dependencies.

 ``realtimefmri`` relies on ``asyncio`` to perform some asynchronous operations.
-This module is only available in ``python3``.
+This module is only available in Python 3.

 .. code-block:: bash